Programming Distributed Collective Processes in the eXchange Calculus: Distributed Collective Processes in XC

-The output $O_{P_i^{mg}}$ is the gradient from source device $i$.
-If the gradient has to be limited in space, say within $\theta$ hops from the source, then the status logic $s_{P_i^{mg}}$ of a process member should provide $\top$ iff the device is $i$ and is still a source, or a device whose gradient value is less than or equal to $\theta$.
-Their argument is the Boolean \excvalue{} $\mathit{isSource}$ indicating whether the device is a source or not.
-In XC pseudocode:
+If each gradient has to be limited in space, say within \revB{a maximum distance of} $\rho$ from the source, then \revB{a possible implementation of} the status logic $s_{P_i^{mg}}$ of a process \revB{instance could be the following:

-As soon as the device that activated a gradient process stops being a source, the gradient values in the process domain will start rising, eventually exceeding the threshold and causing the process instance to be extinguished. \end{exa} }
+In this way, $s_{P_i^{mg}}(\eventId)$ is an \excvalue\ that by default correspond to the Boolean value of whether the current gradient value is less than or equal to $\rho$.
+This \excvalue\ carries a single exception, for the source device $i$, for which the value $\bot$ is used instead, so that the process instance is never propagated to the source.
+This makes sure that a the process instance can live on the source only as long as the source is in the generation set $G_{P^{mg}}$ (and thus \textit{isSource} is still true for it).
+In case $i$ stops being a source, the source itself would immediately leave the process, and for other devices the gradient estimates in $O_{P_i^{mg}}(\eventId)$ would start to rise, until they surpass the threshold $\rho$ effectively terminating the whole instance. } \end{exa}